AFitzgerald95/17-regexTutorial/regexGist.md

 ### Character Classes

+Define sets of characters that can execute a match in an input string.

+ex. \d - Matches any numerical digit.

 ### The OR Operator

 the OR Operator is signified by the vertical bar '|' and allows you search multiple alternatives for a pattern.